jeremycx/node-LDAP/README-binding.md

 In the case the server connection has gone away, the commands will return a -1, and the binding itself will emit the "disconnected" event.

+When the response to the command is available, the server emits either a "result" event, or a "searchresult" event, with the message id and the resulting data as parameters.